 Arrange the peaches and blueberries evenly on top of the batter.

-Place the baking pan on a baking sheet (just in case it bubbles over), and bake until it's golden brown, about 45 minutes.
+Place the baking pan on a baking sheet (just in case it bubbles over), and bake in the preheated 350°F oven until it's golden brown, about 45 minutes.

 Let the cobbler sit at room temperature for at least 30 minutes.
 Serve warm and drizzle each serving with a bit of the cream.